deciduously/music/post.md

 }
 ```

-However, now we can convert between them:
+Now we can encode the conversion factor:

 ```rust
 const SEMITONE_CENTS: Cents = Cents(100.0);